This is a seminar with a limited amount of participants (20 students), for Archaeology students exclusively

 The students will select a maritime landscape which they will individually dissect and describe themselves with the help of the lecturer and their fellow-students.

 Each week more information will be published on BrightSpace, which will also relate to an assignment.
 This will be discussed during a weekly live-meeting.

 Half-day preparatory meeting prior to excursion;

-Half-day meeting for review and discussions.
+Half-day meeting for final presentation, review and discussions.

 Learning about definitions in maritime archaeology, maritime landscapes and cultural heritage management;

 Learning how to manage a maritime cultural landscape;

 Learning to work together in making one product;

 Course schedule details can be found in MyTimetable.